uktrade/data-hub-korben/korben/odata_psql/README.md

 # Tools for converting OData `metadata.xml` to PostgreSQL schema

-CDMS exposes an OData endpoint, which in turn exposes what is hoped to be the schema for the underlying MS Dynamics instance.
-This directory contains scripts that take in the `metadata.xml` file describing the OData endpoint’s schema and output an SQL file describing the same schema for Postgres.
+CDMS exposes an OData endpoint, which provides access to data in what is hoped to be the schema for the MSSQL(?) databases underlying MS Dynamics instance.
+This directory contains scripts that take in the XML file exposed at `/$metadata` describing the data’s schema and output SQL files describing the same schema for Postgres.

-There is also a Bash script and Git patch for producing a properly configured Postgres installation (allowing for long column names).
-It is tested on OSX El Capitan, but should run on Linux too.
+In the case of CDMS, the SQL schema output by these scripts has very long column names.
+There is a Docker container [here](../../../postgres-namedatalen) that can handle these.

 ## Usage

-The scripts are “packaged” by the entrypoint `main.py` which can be run from the command line and takes two arguments; the name of the input metadata file and the name of the output SQL file.
+The command line interface to these scripts takes two arguments; the name of the input metadata file and the name of the output SQL file.
 For example:

 ```
 korben odata-psql metadata.xml schema.sql